tc39/proposal-string-dedent/README.md

 - The closing delimiter should only contain whitespace between it and the previous newline
 - Backticks inside the string don't need to be escaped

-The examples above would simplify to something like this:
+The examples above would be solved like this:

 <pre>
 class MyClass {